cloudflare/lua-resty-logger-socket/README.md

     log server port number.

+* `sock_type`

+    IP protocol type to use for transport layer.
+Can be either "tcp" or "udp".
+Default is "tcp".

 * `path`

     If the log server uses a stream-typed unix domain socket, `path` is the socket file path.
 Note that host/port and path cannot both be empty.
 At least one must be supplied.